Facultad de Derecho Eugenio Maria de Hostos: Accreditation

-On 28 October 1996, the parent institution of the school, the Eugenio María de Hostos Law School Foundation (FFDEMH, for its initials in Spanish), requested an accreditation extension from the Supreme Court of Puerto Rico.
+On 28 October 1996, the parent institution of the school, the Eugenio María de Hostos Law School Foundation, requested an accreditation extension from the Supreme Court of Puerto Rico.
 A committee for such a purpose was named by the Court on 20 December.
 The committee submitted its final report which did not recommend accreditation, on 11 July of the following year.
 Two observations made by the committee were that the institution lacked the financial means to operate and the academic profiles of its students were subpar compared to other law schools in Puerto Rico.

 The American Bar Association (ABA) denied the school's request for a provisional accreditation on 15 July 1997.
 This was detrimental, since Puerto Rican law requires that to be accepted into the Bar, all persons must have graduated from an ABA-accredited institution.
 As such, on 13 August, the Supreme Court released a resolution refusing entry into the bar to the first cohorts of graduates.
 However, the Supreme Court also resolved that these graduates were able to take the bar examination in September 1997, to obtain data from the test results.
 Only 36% of the class passed the examination, compared to 79% of the University of Puerto Rico School of Law, 63% from the Interamerican University, and 61% of the Pontificial Catholic University of Puerto Rico School of Law graduates on their first attempt.

-Consequentially, the Supreme Court released a second resolution were they established their worry that the Hostos Law School lacked the "budgetary soundness", had difficulties in recluting students who were able to pass the bar examination post-graduation, as well as not having obtained the provisional accreditation from ABA.
-The Supreme Court, on a 4–2 vote on the resolution, gave a second opportunity to Hostos, having been persuaded by a promise from the institution that there would be "significant improvement" on the bar examination results between 1998-1999 "if [the Supreme Court] gave said graduates the opportunity of taking the bar examination."
-If Hostos delivered on their promise, as well as obtaining at least one provisional accreditation from ABA, in two years time, then the Supreme Court would grant the requested accreditation.
+Consequentially, the Supreme Court released a second resolution indicating concern that Hostos Law School lacked "budgetary soundness", had difficulties in recluting students who were able to pass the bar examination post-graduation, as well as not having obtained the provisional accreditation from ABA.
+The Supreme Court, on a 4–2 vote on the resolution, gave a second opportunity to Hostos, having been persuaded by a promise from the institution that there would be "significant improvement" on the bar examination results between 1998 and 1999 "if [the Supreme Court] gave said graduates the opportunity of taking the bar examination."
+If Hostos delivered on its promise, as well as obtaining at least one provisional accreditation from ABA in two years time, then the Supreme Court would grant the requested accreditation.
 If said requirements were not satisfied the Supreme Court would refuse the accreditation request and not accept any graduates for the bar examination from 2000 on.
 Additionally, the Supreme Court requested that all enrolled students and all students admitted from 1 April 1998 be individually notified of the Court's second resolution and its implications for the Hostos Law School.